Fire near New Jersey chemical plant spreads thick smoke

 Water from firefighter hoses froze in cold weather and made the environment slick and hazardous for responders.

-The fire was in buildings housing plastics, pallets and chlorine, officials told NorthJersey.com.

-“There have been bad fires, but this is the worst that I’ve ever seen,” Passaic Mayor Hector Lora said.
+“There have been bad fires, but this is the worst that I’ve ever seen,” Passaic Mayor Hector Lora told NorthJersey.com.

+Security guard Justin Johnson told WCBS-TV he was working alone, checking water pressure, when he noticed smoke coming from a smokestack-like tower.
+He wasn’t sure what to make of it but called the fire department as alarms went off.

+The fire was in buildings housing plastics, pallets and chlorine, officials said, but Fire Chief Patrick Trentacost said the part where most of the chlorine was stored appeared to under control.

-Residents near the blaze were advised to close their windows but were not required to evacuate.
+Residents near the blaze were advised to close their windows but were not required to evacuate, with officials saying air quality remained acceptable and would continue to be monitored.

 One firefighter was taken to a hospital after being struck by debris, officials said.
 He was doing well, though other firefighters slipped and fell in the slick conditions, officials said.